yogurt-foundation/yogurt-css-documentation/docs/layouts/box-sizing.md

 ## Box Sizing

-Utilities for controlling how the browser should calculate an element's total size.
+Utilities for manipulating how the browser should calculate an element's total size.

 ### Usage